-Speaker - Trainer - Author - Communications Leader - North Country Enthusiast
+Speaker - Author - Communications Leader - North Country Enthusiast

 Veronica grew up in Twin Mountain along iconic Route 3, where her family ran a roadside motel before building Circus Towne, a full circus-themed amusement park next door.
 Summers were spent under a tent, backstage, and sometimes in the spotlight - learning firsthand that entrepreneurship, like life, rarely comes with perfect conditions.